JarrodKane/loup/README.md

 - I then decided at the 1 hour mark to take a break for lunch, and push to the repo
 - Normally I would create feature branches but that seemed a bit exsessive for this

+- Second commit at the two hour mark where the base of the project has been completed
+- Clean up of the project
+- Writting of the Readme

+### TIME TAKEN:

+In total waka time recorded 3 hours and 14 mins, but I think for the majority of the actual coding it was 2.5 hours, there was some breaks, and writting of the readme.

 ## Main Goals

-- [ ] Larger screens display 2-3 columns
+- [x] Larger screens display 2-3 columns
-- [ ] Smaller screens display only 1 column
+- [x] Smaller screens display only 1 column
 - [x] atomic design used for components
 - [x] styled compoennts used
 - [x] APIS created to fetch data
 - [x] Constants created for colors and screen sizes
-- [ ] export all the TODOs into the readme for future devs
+- [x] export all the TODOs into the readme for future devs

+### STEPS TODO NEXT

+#### Styling

+- Might be a better idea to set text-color globally or break down text into components
+- store the fonts locally
+- Change from using flex for the columns to using grid
+- Text us acting funning during the scale transition (Had a quick look but started taking too much time, have commented out scale for now)

+#### APIS

+- Add in a check to see where the server is running, grabbing the details for that at runtime rather than being hardcodded to localhost

+#### Components

+- Break down the Card component into smaller atom components for Image components
+  - Display the different images depending on the screen/device being used
+  - add a border radius top to the images so they're not so sharp
+- Have a loading state applied for the DisplayGrid

+#### Pages

+Recipies

+- Call in the data with CallStaticProps to get it and create a static page
+- Call in getStaticPaths to create an output of each page using the recipie urlPartial as the slug
+- Create the Display component for displaying a single recipie in a page

-### Coding standards going forward/ THINGS TO DO
+### Coding standards going forward

 - Create a dev branch
 - Create feature branches off the dev branch